SelinaHhan/RecipeAnalysis/README.md

 <Figure>

 Since the p-value is far below the 0.05 threshold, we reject the null hypothesis and conclude that high-calorie recipes do take significantly longer to cook than low-calorie recipes.
 This supports our hypothesis that calorie-dense dishes tend to involve more complex or time-consuming preparation steps.

+## Framing a Prediction Problem
+In this project, we aim to predict the number of calories in a recipe based on its cooking time, which we frame as a regression problem.
+Since calories is a continuous numerical variable, we treat this as a standard supervised learning task where the model learns to output a numeric value rather than classifying into categories.

+We chose calories as the response variable because it is a fundamental nutritional attribute that users may want to estimate even before seeing full ingredient details.
+Accurately predicting the calorie content based on preparation characteristics like cooking time may help users or platforms make quicker judgments about recipe suitability, especially for dietary or health-related applications.

+The predictor we are using is `minutes`, which represents the total cooking time for the recipe.
+From our exploratory analysis, we observed a positive correlation between cooking time and calories—longer recipes tend to have higher calorie counts on average.
+This relationship is likely due to the fact that more complex or time-intensive recipes often involve richer ingredients or larger portions, contributing to increased caloric density.

+To evaluate our model’s performance, we will use Root Mean Squared Error (RMSE) and R² score:
+RMSE measures the average magnitude of prediction errors, giving higher weight to larger errors.
+R² score indicates how much of the variation in calorie content can be explained by cooking time.

+Since we are only using information available prior to cooking (i.e., time estimate), this model may also serve as a simple calorie estimator in situations where ingredient data is not yet available.

+This setup gives us a straightforward, interpretable regression problem based on a single predictor.
+In future iterations, we could expand the model by incorporating additional features like nutrient proportions, ingredient counts, or recipe type.